HuddleEng/PhantomFlow/README.md

 To try out the demo for yourself run from the command line.
 * On Windows `casperjs demo/runTests.js` (Using the bundled .bat file)
-* On OSX `casperjs test demo/runTests.js` (Using your locally installed CasperJS (See [Installing CasperJS from Homebrew](http://docs.casperjs.org/en/latest/installation.html#installing-from-homebrew-osx))
+* On OSX `casperjs demo/runTests.js` (Using your locally installed CasperJS (See [Installing CasperJS from Homebrew](http://docs.casperjs.org/en/latest/installation.html#installing-from-homebrew-osx))

-The [visualisation](http://huddle.github.com/PhantomFlow/demo/phantomFlowReport) uses an Ajax request to get it's data, so you'll need to view it with something like [http-server](https://github.com/nodeapps/http-server) for it to work locally.

 Below is an example of the required setup code.